Zap (G.I. Joe)

 Zap is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
 Joe Team's original bazooka soldier and debuted in 1982.

 Profile

 His real name is Rafael J. Melendez, and his rank is that of corporal.
 Zap was born in New York City.

 His primary military specialty is combat engineer and his secondary military specialty is infantry artillery.
-Zap is the team specialist in armor-piercing and anti-tank weapons but also functions as demolitions man.
+Zap functions on the team as a specialist in both armor-piercing and anti-tank weapons and he doubles as a demolitions man.
 He has received advanced infantry training, and specialized education in engineer school and ordnance school.
 Zap is a qualified expert with the M-14, M-16, M1911A1 Auto Pistol, M79 grenade launcher, M-72 LAW (Light Anti-Armor Weapon) Rocket, XM-17A TOW (Tube-launched, Optically-tracked, Wire command data link guided) Missile, and the XM-47 (Dragon Missile).

 Toys

 Zap was first released as an action figure in 1982.

 A new version of Zap was released as part of the Super Sonic Fighters line in 1991.
 He has a 2009 figure as a part of the 'Assault On Cobra Island' box set.